idealcms/Avangard-PHP-Lib/README.md

 ```
 Static method \Avangard\Lib\Logger::log recommended to use in case of $debug param, which set in admin-panel.
 This method send error's log into developer's telegram.

+!!!
+All fields with AMOUNT should contain cent's !!!

 ### Method's

 1.  prepareForms - prepare payment form.